MirrorNetworking/Telepathy/README.md

 |   128   |        7% |     26 MB |         1-2 MB/s         | Passed |
 |   500   |       28% |     51 MB |         3-4 MB/s         | Passed |
 |  1000   |       42% |     75 MB |         3-5 MB/s         | Passed |

-_Note: results will be significantly better on a really powerful server.
-Tests will follow._

 You can run this test yourself by running the provided [LoadTest](LoadTest)